laprado/pascal-language-server/README.md

    This overrides auto-detected settings.

-2. Specify the locations via LSP `initializationOptions`.
+2. Or specify the locations via LSP `initializationOptions`.
 How this is done will depend on your client.
 The format is the following:
    ```json
    {
      "PP": "",